Reading

 -

 Consensus decision-making means everyone explicitly agreeing to the proposed idea.
-The leader needs explicit agreement from everyone, and shouldn’t assume consensus in absence of objection.
+The leader needs explicit agreement from everyone and shouldn’t assume consensus in the absence of objection.

 -